InScight-Magazine/Content/Issue4/subfiles/sukalyan.typ

 Note that the solution of the problem *required no knowledge of the shape and size* of the landmasses or the lengths of the bridges; the only relevant details were the *connections among the nodes*.
 In fact, distorting the size and shapes of the nodes or displacing the nodes by small distances does not alter the solution in any way.
 The solution is therefore *impervious to continuous deformations*, and is dictated purely by the topology of the graph.
 In this way, the Königsberg bridge problem also led to the birth of topology as a new field of mathematics.

-#img(path: "/images/graph.svg", caption: "A stylized historical map of Königsberg, where seven bridges (orange marks) connected four different parts of the city separated by the river Pregel (blue).
-This setup posed a famous problem: is it possible to walk through the city crossing each bridge exactly once?
-Euler’s resolution of this question in 1736 marked the birth of graph theory and laid the foundations for modern topology.", position: top, width: 33.3%)
+#img(path: "/images/graph.svg", caption: "Abstracted graphical form of the Seven bridges problem.
+The blue circles represent landmasses while the connecting orange lines represent bridges.
+Euler noted that the original problem was equivalent to figuring out whether one can construct a path along the graph that traverses every edge exactly once while passing through every node.", position: top, width: 40%)

 == Topology in action: The quantum hall effect